 Crime & Punishment

 Since such shenanigans are typical of political campaigns, none of this would normally be worth mentioning.
-However, like the 1964 campaign during the escalation of the Vietnam War, this campaign had a lasting impact that transcended just deciding the next president.
+However, like the 1964 campaign during the escalation of the Vietnam War, the 1988 campaign had a lasting impact that transcended merely just deciding the next president.
 Fellow Democrats learned from Dukakis’ Willie Horton fiasco and vowed to be tougher on crime, building on Reagan’s efforts from the 1980s.
-In a case of bipartisan agreement, they “crossed the aisle” and by and large supported Republican policies of tougher sentencing (Democrats had always supported increased funding for staffing more police).
-Consequently, over the last quarter century, American prisons filled with small-time offenders through mandatory minimum sentencing, whereby judges don’t have the discretion to lower sentences, with the proportion of African American prisoners growing substantially.
+In a case of bipartisan agreement, they “crossed the aisle” and by and large supported Republican policies of tougher sentencing.
+Democrats had always supported increased funding for staffing more police.
+Consequently, American prisons increasingly filled with small-time offenders through mandatory minimum sentencing, whereby judges didn’t have the discretion to lower sentences, with the proportion of African American prisoners growing substantially.
 Unfortunately, the 1994 Crime Bill also eliminated funding for college education within prisons, the thinking being that taxpayers shouldn’t fund free tuition when they were struggling to pay their own.
 That was short-sighted because studies showed that taxpayers had saved ~$5 for every $1 spent on prisoner tuition due to AA and BA degrees, drastically reducing recidivism rates.
 Education is a key component in reforming criminals.

-However, another rare bipartisan consensus is emerging to reduce prison populations, which are higher in the U.S. than anywhere in the world and cost taxpayers money in an era of tight budgets.
+However, another rare bipartisan consensus emerged by the late 2010s to reduce prison populations, which are higher in the U.S. than anywhere in the world and are expensive (ca. 2019, prisoners cost ~ $65k/yr).
 There are many factors contributing to crowded prisons.
 While incarceration for drug possession is commonly blamed, only 15-20% of today’s inmates are in for drug-related offenses.
 Federal judges now offer Drug Court treatment options for non-violent offenders.
 But many people that would’ve been in mental hospitals forty years ago are homeless or in prison.
 Moreover, petty offenders are taking up too much space, forcing judges to reduce sentences and grant earlier paroles for violent criminals.
 Supporters of tougher sentencing point to charts like the one on the right and see direct causation: crime has gone down precisely because more criminals are behind bars.
 In that scenario, the cost of criminality has been shifted (and spread more evenly) from individual victims to taxpayers at large and the streets are safer.
 Another theory for reduced crime rates is the lead-crime hypothesis, which posits that lead poisoning can increase violent behavior and that crime rates in America rose and fell with increased use of lead in gas, paint, and pipes and fell accordingly with lead’s abatement.

 George H.W.
 Bush (hereafter referred to as Bush 41, since he was the 41st president) was popular midway through his presidency because of his handling of the Gulf War — so popular that most front-runners in the Democratic Party chose not to run in 1992.
 However, having inherited a large deficit from his predecessor Reagan, Bush broke a famous “read my lips” campaign promise and raised taxes to balance the budget.
-Cynical Democrats goaded him into it as an act of fiscal responsibility, then held it against him.
-Bush also alienated the Republicans’ conservative base by beefing up the Clean Air Act (1963- ), expanding federal research on pollution and stemming acid rain and ozone depletion.
+Cynical Democrats goaded him into it as an act of fiscal responsibility, then used it against him.
+Bush also alienated the Republicans by beefing up the Clean Air Act (1963- ), expanding federal research on pollution and stemming acid rain and ozone depletion.
 Mostly ignored by conservatives and liberals alike was Bush’s help in fighting HIV-AIDS.
 Like his son George W. Bush, who later authorized relief to African countries when he was president (2001-09), Bush the elder aided American cities most afflicted by the disease through the 1990 Ryan White CARE Act.
-Bush 41 also signed legislation outlawing an important type of discrimination with the 1990 Americans with Disabilities Act.
+Bush 41 also signed congressional legislation outlawing an important type of discrimination with the 1990 Americans with Disabilities Act.
 According to the younger Bush’s speechwriter, Michael Gerson, his Emergency Plan for AIDS Relief (PEPFAR) resulted from an alliance of liberal global-health advocates and evangelicals who held sway with key congressional Republicans.
 Bush 43 explained and defended the program by referencing Luke 12:48: “To whom much is given, much is required.”